soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 | <https://geo.fi/data/ee44-aa22-33> | spatial-scope | 16.7,62.2,18,81.5 |  <https://inspire.ec.europa.eu/metadata-codelist/SpatialScope/national> | spatial-scope-analyser | 2024-07-04 |
 | <https://geo.fi/data/abc1-ba27-67> | soil-thread | This dataset is used to evaluate Soil Compaction in Nuohous Sundström | <http://aims.fao.org/aos/agrovoc/c_7163> | keyword-analyser | 2024-06-28 |

+### Translation module

+Many records arrive in a local language, SWR translates the main properties for the record: title and abstract into english, to offer a single language user experience to users.
+The translations are used in filtering and display of records.

+The translation module builds on the EU translation service (API documentation at <https://language-tools.ec.europa.eu/>).
+Translations are stored in a database for reuse by the SWR.
+The EU translation returns asynchronous responses to translation requests, this means that translations may not yet be available after initial load of new data.
+A callback operation populates the database, from that moment a translation is available to SWR.
+The translation service uses 2-letter language codes, it means a translation from a 3-letter iso code (as used in for example iso19139:2007) to 2-letter code is required.
+The EU translation service has a limited set of translations from a certain to alternative language available, else returns an error.

+Initial translation is triggered by a running harvester.
+The translations will then be available once the record is ingested to the triplestore and catalogue database in a followup step of the harvester.

 ### Spatial scope analyser

 A script that analyses the spatial scope of a resource